 Residents can dispose of appliances, furniture and other large items that might not fit in a container.
 Prohibited materials include tires, hazardous materials, yard waste, construction or demolition debris, large auto parts or dead animals.
 CFC’s in air conditioners and refrigerators MUST be removed prior to pick up and the appliance must be property tagged by a certified technician.

 The yard waste program runs from the first full week of April through the second full week of December.
-Collection is limited to 12 units per week from April through September, and increases to 25 units per week from October to December.
-Each unit should weigh less than 35 lbs.
-Brush should not exceed three inches in diameter and must be cut into four foot lengths and tied in bundles.
-Grass clippings, plants, leaves, small twigs, hedge trimmings, etc. can be contained in paper yard waste bags or rigid containers up to 32 gallon capacity with holes drilled on the side near the bottom to allow for water drainage.
-Leave the lid off and mark the container with YW.

-Recyclable materials include: newspapers, junk mail and office paper; plastic bottles and jars (those marked #1-#7 on the bottom); chipboard (cereal boxes); corrugated cardboard boxes (flattened and not larger than 4 ft. x 4 ft.) glass bottles and jars; aluminum and steel cans.

-Trees WILL NOT be picked up at the curb with recyclable materials.
-After the holidays are over, residents can take their tree to one of four drop-off sites.

-Updated text | Residents can dispose of appliances, furniture and other large items that might not fit in a container.
-Prohibited materials include tires, hazardous materials, yard waste, construction or demolition debris, large auto parts or dead animals.
-CFC’s in air conditioners and refrigerators MUST be removed prior to pick up and the appliance must be property tagged by a certified technician.

-The yard waste program runs from the first full week of April through the second full week of December.
-Collection is limited to 12 units per week from April through September, and increases to 25 units per week from October to December.
+Collection is limited to 12 units per week from April through the third week of October, and increases to 25 units per week the last full week of October to December.
 Each unit should weigh less than 35 lbs.
 Brush should not exceed three inches in diameter and must be cut into four foot lengths and tied in bundles.
 Grass clippings, plants, leaves, small twigs, hedge trimmings, etc. can be contained in paper yard waste bags or rigid containers up to 32 gallon capacity with holes drilled on the side near the bottom to allow for water drainage.
 Leave the lid off and mark the container with YW.

 Recyclable materials include: newspapers, junk mail and office paper; plastic bottles and jars (those marked #1-#7 on the bottom); chipboard (cereal boxes); corrugated cardboard boxes (flattened and not larger than 4 ft. x 4 ft.) glass bottles and jars; aluminum and steel cans.

 Trees WILL NOT be picked up at the curb with recyclable materials.
 After the holidays are over, residents can take their tree to one of four drop-off sites.